apache/mesos/docs/cni.md

 would be simplified and we will no longer have a dependency on the `iproute2` package to debug Mesos container networking.

+#### <a name="adding-modifying-deleting"></a>Adding/Deleting/Modifying CNI networks

+The `network/cni` isolator learns about all the CNI networks by reading the CNI configuration specified in `--network_cni_config_dir` at startup.
+Hence, if the operator wants to add a CNI network, the corresponding configuration needs to be added to `--network_cni_config_dir` and the agent needs to be restarted.

+While the `network/cni` isolator learns the CNI networks at startup, it does not keep an in-memory copy of the CNI configurations.
+Whenever the `network/cni` isolator needs to attach a container to a CNI network, it reads the corresponding configuration from the disk and invokes the appropriate plugin with the specified JSON configuration.
+Though the `network/cni` isolator does not keep an in-memory copy of the JSON configuration, it checkpoints the CNI configuration used to launch a container.
+Checkpointing the CNI configuration protects the resources associated with the container to be freed correctly when the container is destroyed, even if the CNI configuration is deleted.
+Thus, to delete a CNI network, the operator needs to delete the corresponding configuration and restart the agent.

+While addition and deletion of CNI networks require an agent restart, modification to a CNI network does not need a restart.
+To modify a CNI network the operator needs to only change the JSON CNI configuration for the network on the disk.
+The changes made to the CNI configuration will be used when the next container on that specific network is launched.
+It is important to note that the changes made to the CNI configuration will not affect any existing containers that were launched with the un-modified CNI configuration.
+Since, to tear down an exiting container the `network/cni` isolator will be using the checkpointed configuration.

 ### <a name="networking-recipes"></a>Networking Recipes

 This section presents examples for launching containers on different